609: The Skydivers

 Jean Nate Friction Pour Le Bain is a brand of perfume.

 How about that Anita Ekberg?
-I’d like to jump one of her claims.
+You know, I’d like to jump out of her planes ...

 An impersonation of comedian Bob Hope.
 Anita Ekberg (1931-2015) was a blond Swedish actress who appeared in more than 50 films.
 (Thanks to Todd Berryman for the Bob Hope reference.)